Proxmox-Cloud/pve_cloud/docs/proxmox-arch.md

 To make ceph work on consumer ssds you should run `apt install eatmydata` and modify `/lib/systemd/system/ceph-osd@.service` / `ExecStart=/usr/bin/eatmydata /usr/bin/ceph-osd...`.
 After that you want to run `systemctl daemon-reload && systemctl restart ceph-osd.target` to reboot your osds.

 Without a backup battery in this scenario you risk data loss on power outages.
+You should also setup some gentle shutdown signals once the battery is getting low.

+To validate performance gainz run `fio --name=fsync-test --filename=/tmp/testfile-fsync --size=4G --rw=randwrite --bs=4k --ioengine=libaio --fsync=1 --iodepth=4 --runtime=60 && rm /tmp/testfile-fsync` from an lxc that has some target volume mounted.